C-NERD/twitterapi/README.md

 To view the documentation just navigate to your nimble directory (directory where nimble stores installed libraries) look for the twitterapi library and inside the library use

-`nim doc` followed by the file whose documentation you wish to view
+`nim doc --project --index:on twitterapi.nim` followed by the file whose documentation you wish to view